South Africa's Woolworths set to buy Australia's David Jones for $2 billion

 “In short, we’re buying this business to build a bigger southern hemisphere brand.”

-Woolworths Holdings, an upmarket retailer which operates department stores, clothing stores and a supermarket chain in South Africa, is offering A$4.00 a share in cash for David Jones, Australia’s second-largest department store, a 25 percent premium to Jones’s closing share price on Tuesday and a 40 percent premium to its close on January 30, when the Myer offer was made public.
+Woolworths, an upmarket retailer, offered A$4.00 per share for David Jones.
+That represents a 25 percent premium to its closing price on Tuesday and a 40 percent premium to its close on January 30 when the Myer offer was made public.

-Woolworths said it will fund the acquisition with a mix of equity and debt with plans to make a share offer in South Africa

-and raise new debt in both the Australian and South African markets.
-The company declined to say how much new capital it intended to raise.

 “There is going to be big synergies coming from this transaction.”

-Woolworths’ profits have grown 20 percent a year in the past five years on the back of investments in product development, tighter inventory management and through online sales, and the company plans to bring this expertise to David Jones, Moir said.
+Woolworths’ profits have grown 20 percent annually in the past five years on investments in product development, tighter inventory management and through online sales, and the company plans to bring this expertise to David Jones, Moir said.

 He estimated that the company could add at least A$130 million annually to David Jones’ bottom line within five years.